 My favorite SSIS Catalog feature is the integrated logging.
 It Just Works.
 I configure a default Logging Level when I create an SSIS Catalog (or later) and I don’t have to think about logging unless or until I want to change the Logging Level for some reason.
 And I can make that change on a per-package-execution basis, even.
 SSIS Catalog logging is fast and requires little or no work on my part to maintain.
 Other logging defaults configured at the time of the Catalog creation (or later) include the Retention Period and Clean Logs Periodically properties:

 I can run my data integration enterprise with these defaults.
 And I sometimes do.

 The SSIS Catalog will log some events in an order that is different from the order in which the events occurred in real time.
 In my experience, it’s possible to see events that occur within a few milliseconds logged out of order.
 I’ve explained this to a few auditors and, to date, none have disqualified a system because of this behavior.

 The way the SSIS Catalog cleans these records (in 2012 and 2014, at least) can be troublesome.
-Short version: the maintenance process relies on cascading deletes that span a few levels in the logging hierarchy.
+Short version: the maintenance process executes daily (by default) and relies on cascading deletes that span a few levels in the logging hierarchy.
 I won’t bore you with the remainder of the technical details.
-I will just tell you that if you have lots of execution and event metadata stored in the SSIS Catalog log tables, the log cleaning process can take a long time and consume lots of server resources.
+I will just tell you that if you have lots of execution and event metadata stored in the SSIS Catalog log tables for a particular day, the log cleaning process can take a long time and consume lots of server resources.

 This is potentially Ugly, but it is at least Bad.
 In order for someone to view the SSIS Catalog reports that ship with the solution (in SSIS 2012 and 2014), the following must be true: